Spain’s coronavirus deaths leap; Prince Charles now infected

 “One of the forecasters said to me: ‘We were looking at a freight train coming across the country,’” the governor said.
 “We’re now looking at a bullet train.”

-In Spain, deaths shot up by more than 700 for a total of over 3,400.
+In Spain, deaths shot up by more than 700 in a day.
 The country said it is buying 432 million euros ($467 million) of medical supplies from China, including 500 million masks, 5.5 million fast test kits and 950 ventilators.

 Spanish media reported that 23 residents of a Madrid retirement home died from COVID-19 or symptoms related to the virus.
 The home’s management said it had been pleading for more staff and supplies, including virus tests, after 55 of its workers had been forced to take medical leave.